aleclarson/valtio-kit/readme.md

 #### Terminology

-The function passed to `createState` is known as the **factory function**, which initializes a **reactive instance** by returning an object literal.
-The function returned by `createState` is known as a **reactive class**.

-This package also borrows terminology from [Valtio](https://github.com/pmndrs/valtio).
+This package borrows terminology from [Valtio](https://github.com/pmndrs/valtio).
 For example, a **snapshot** is an immutable copy of a reactive instance, which can intelligently rerender your React components if an accessed property changes.
 You **subscribe** to a reactive instance (or its property) to be notified when it changes.
 In Valtio, a reactive instance is referred to as a **proxy**.

 ## Rules

-There are a few rules to keep in mind inside a `createState` factory function:
+There are a few rules to keep in mind inside a `createClass` factory function:

 - You must return an object literal.
 - Root-level `let` and `var` declarations are _deeply_ reactive by default.